 - 1. The Alexandra.
 The Alexandra was the first to offer consumers the combination of high-rise condominium and subdivision living.
 It is a luxury mid-rise development with a ratio of one sq.m. of land for every two sq.m. of sold floor area.
 As the first gated vertical community in Metro Manila, The Alexandra was one of the most coveted addresses in its heyday.
 The community is composed of 11 buildings that range from 5 to 14-storeys high.
 There are only 360 units in the 4.2 ha. property, all of which are 3-bedroom apartments with floor areas ranging from 182 to 250 sq.m.
 The narra flooring, marble baths, landscaped gardens, and the ratio of space to the number of occupants, all right in the Ortigas Center central business district made this a community like no other. - 2.
 Tektite Towers (formerly Philippine Stock Exchange Centre).
 Launched as Tektite Towers in 1989 and fully completed in January 1996, it was renamed The Philippine Stock Exchange Centre (PSEC) and held that name for several years.
-It held the title for the largest office building complex for decades after its completion.
-With twin towers consisting of 33 stories each, more than 1,700 parking spaces, wide hallways, spacious offices, combine to encompass more than 18 has. of covered space.
-Bridging the East and West Towers was the 4-storey official headquarters of the Philippine Stock Exchange, Inc. (PSEI) until it moved to its new location in BGC in 2018.
-On the ground floor, directly beneath what used to be the PSEI trading floor is a multi-purpose auditorium with a 400-person capacity. - 3.
-La Isla Condominium.
+The buildings reverted back to the name Tektite Towers upon the request of the Philippine Stock Exchange Inc. (PSE) when the offices of the PSE transferred to BGC.
+Tektite Towers held the title as the largest office building complex for decades after its completion with its twin towers consisting of 33 stories each, more than 1,700 parking spaces, wide hallways, spacious offices, combine to encompass more than 18 has. of covered space.
+Bridging the East and West Towers is the 4-storey former official headquarters of the PSE until it moved to its new location in BGC in 2018.
+On the ground floor, directly beneath what used to be the PSE trading floor is a multi-purpose auditorium with a 400-person capacity.

+- 3. La Isla Condominium.
 La Isla Condominium has only 28 units ranging from 270 sq.m.
 2-bedroom units to 580 sq.m. loft apartments, 2 units per floor, with elevators that open directly to the unit owner's own foyer.
 Solid narra floors, marble baths, 2 to 4 parking spaces per unit, and extra storage space in the basement.
-La Isla Condominium is still among the most exclusive residential development in the metropolis, with units still in great demand, close to two decades after its completion.
+La Isla Condominium is still among the most exclusive residential development in the metropolis, with units still in great demand close to two decades after its completion.
 The building was named for its 360° view, never to be impeded by a neighboring building.
 It is an island in the heart of the Ortigas Central Business District (CBD). - 4.
 The Alexis, a low-rise condominium within an upscale subdivision. - 5.
 Casa Miguel.
 A 4-storey walk-up residential condominium in San Juan, Metro Manila. - 6.
 One Balete Compound.
-Formerly known as Andrea North Complex, RLT's One Balete Compound, located a 2.8 ha. property in New Manila, Quezon City, which used to be the Pepsi Cola complex in New Manila, was launched after the full completion of The Philippine Stock Exchange Centre (Tektite Towers) in January 1996.
+Formerly known as Andrea North Complex, RLT's One Balete Compound, located in a 2.8 ha. property in New Manila, Quezon City, which used to be the Pepsi Cola complex, was launched after the full completion of Tektite Towers in January 1996.
 It is situated at the corner of Balete Drive and N. Domingo Street.
-The Complex will be comprised of a 4-tower luxury development.
+The Complex will be comprised of a 5-tower luxury development.
 This project is an Alexandra-type upscale and high-rise condominium complex.